tomsauv/ABGD_ASAP_dnadist/README.md

 ...
 taxon80 0.761922 2.418198 2.054404 2.481348 ...
 0
 ```
-The distance file is now ready to be used on the ABGD or ASAP webserver :<br/>
+The distance file is now ready to be used on the ABGD or ASAP webservers :<br/>
 ABGD https://bioinfo.mnhn.fr/abi/public/abgd/abgdweb.html<br/>
 ASAP https://bioinfo.mnhn.fr/abi/public/asap/asapweb.html